Ernie Nevers: Early life

 Nevers' parents, George and Mary Ann Nevers, were immigrants to the United States from New Brunswick, Canada.
 In addition to Ernie, they had five sons (Harry, Frank, John, George, and Arthur) and one daughter (Edith).
 By the time Nevers was born, the family had moved from New Brunswick to Willow River, Minnesota, where Nevers was born in 1902.
 The family moved again to Superior, Wisconsin, where Nevers grew up and attended Superior Central High School.

 In 1920, the family moved to a ranch and fruit farm in the Rincon Valley section of Santa Rosa in Sonoma County, California.
-Nevers attended Santa Rosa High School for the first half of his senior year.
+Nevers attended Santa Rosa High School for most of his senior year.
 He led the Santa Rosa football team by scoring 108 of the team's 170 points.
-After starting the basketball season for Santa Rosa, he returned to Superior early in 1921 to play for Central.
-He graduated from Central that spring.
+After playing a majority of the basketball season for Santa Rosa, and eventually winning 1921 California Mr. Basketball, he returned to Wisconsin and the Superior Central basketball team on February 4.
+He graduated from Superior Central that spring in 1921.

+College career

+Freshman years (1921–1923)

-In 1921, Nevers attended Santa Rosa Junior College and was the star of the school's football team.
-In a game against Petaluma, he scored four touchdowns and kicked six extra points and a field goal.
+Upon graduation from high school, Nevers planned on attending the University of Wisconsin before a letter from his father persuaded him moved back to California.
+Nevers attended Santa Rosa Junior College for one year during the 1921–1922 academic year.
+He was the star of the school's football team and in a game against Petaluma, Nevers scored four touchdowns and kicked six extra points and a field goal.
+He also played baseball for Santa Rosa in the spring of 1922.
+In the fall of 1922, Nevers enrolled at Stanford University.
+He played for the freshman sports teams in the 1922–1923 academic year.

-Stanford University

-In 1922, Nevers enrolled at Stanford University.
-He played for the freshman football team at fullback and halfback in the fall of 1922.

-1923–24 academic year
+Sophomore year (1923–24)

 As a sophomore, Nevers became a star for the 1923 Stanford varsity football team.
 He was described as "a sweet punter and a general all-around backfield star" and "the backbone of the Stanford offense."